 - Always compare healthy and unhealthy snacks, along with their portion sizes.
 This will help you know what is better and provides more bang for your buck.

 Most consumers think that eating healthy on a budget is not possible and, in fact, more expensive.
 However, there is no direct relationship between price and healthiness.
 Cooking at home is often cheaper than takeout if you think about it carefully.
 Following some essential tips and meal planning might help you save up on the total expense.
 Eating healthy has a lot of long term health benefits.
+We all want to look great including using luxury cosmetics from brands such as Cover Girl, driving a BMW or wearing expensive watches.
+But health is the ultimate luxury

 In short, healthy foods are not expensive; it all depends on how efficiently you plan things.